Avishkar036/Grahmin_Arogya/README.md

 ## Contributing

 We welcome contributions to improve healthcare accessibility in rural areas.
-Please read our contributing guidelines before submitting pull requests.
+Please read our contributing guidelines before you submit pull requests.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Support

-For support, please email support@graminarogya.com or raise an issue in the repository.

----

-Made with ❤ for Rural Healthcare
+For any issues please contact:avishkar036@gmail.com